Appdynamics/appd_aws_observability_lab/lab_guide/content/10_Backstory/_index.md

 With so many new cloud services and technologies available today, it is difficult to qualify the ones that will not only satisfy the business and engineering requirements but also promote fast adoption across the different teams involved in the modernization effort without imposing a huge learning curve.

 To that end, the appropriate level of scope must also be identified to ensure the modernization project milestones and timelines are achieved.
-Avis team has narrowed the scope of this modernization project to adopt two new AWS services.
+Avi's team has narrowed the scope of this modernization project to adopt three new AWS services.

 1. A container orchestration solution that can automate the process of scaling, managing, updating, and removing containers.
 2. A storage solution for audit data that is secure, can scale, has redundancy, and supports high ingestion rates.
+3. A highly available relation database solution that offers Multi-AZ capability with automatic failover to achieve high availability.

-AWS offers multiple services for container orchestration and for storage and after assessing the features of the services available, the team made a final decision on the two services that would best meet their technical and business requirements.
+AWS offers multiple services for container orchestration and for storage and after assessing the features of the services available, the team made a final decision on the three services that would best meet their technical and business requirements.

 <br>